RubixML/ML/README.md

 ```

 ### Persistable
-If an estimator implements Persistable then it can be saved and loaded via any one of the [Persisters](#persisters) or by wrapping it with a [Persistent Model](#persistent-model) meta estimator.
+If an estimator implements Persistable then it can be saved and loaded by a [Persister](#persisters) or by wrapping it with a [Persistent Model](#persistent-model) meta estimator.

 ### Probabilistic
 Estimators that implement the *Probabilistic* interface have an additional method that returns an array of probability scores of each possible class, cluster, etc. Probabilities are useful for ascertaining the degree to which the estimator is certain about a particular prediction.